CloudNationHQ/az-cn-module-tf-acr/README.md

 For the agent pool task, a personal access token with the repo scope is required

-This configuration follows enterprise-scale principles for private link centralized private DNS zones
+The configuration is aligned with enterprise-scale principles, favoring centralized private dns zones in combination with private endpoints.
+Nonetheless, decentralization remains an option.

 Naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module